abby1635/CS30/Objective Processing-Java/README.md

 Ways to Ball Chase better
 - math to make ball movement smoother instead of like Pong Ball, not a 45-degree line and then 1D lines to "make up the distance"

-What if x & y was used instead of targetX & targetY?
-An easy mistake that breaks the design of the program

 ---